 BACKGROUND SCREENING:

-The Masters School conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third-party administrator to conduct background checks.
+The Masters School conducts background checks and fingerprint screening on all job candidates upon acceptance of a contingent offer and uses a third-party administrator to conduct background checks/fingerprint screening.
 Background checks will be performed in compliance with the Fair Credit Reporting Act.

 The Masters School is an equal opportunity employer.
 It has been and will continue to be the policy of Masters to be fair and impartial in all of its relations with its employees.
 Our employment decisions are made solely on an individual’s ability to perform the job.
 In accordance with federal, New York State, and Westchester County law, Masters does not discriminate on the basis of actual or perceived differences, including those based on race, color, religion, ethnicity, creed, age, national origin, alienage or citizenship status, familial status, gender and gender identity, pregnancy, marital or partnership status, sexual orientation and disability, sexual and reproductive health decisions, or toward victims or those perceived to be victims of domestic violence, sexual abuse or stalking, as well as any other status protected under federal, state, or local laws.
 For the purpose of addressing sexual and reproductive health decisions, the Masters School will not access an employee’s personal information regarding his or her reproductive health decisions without written consent and in accordance with applicable law.
 Retaliation based on any of the above protected characteristics is absolutely prohibited.

-In addition, all employees are required to abide by and support our students in following all of the health and safety protocols we have in place during the pandemic including vaccination mandate.
+In addition, all employees are required to abide by and support our students in following all of the health and safety protocols we have in place.

 The Masters School (www.mastersny.org) is a coeducational day and boarding school that engages 5th–12th grade students with a challenging academic program in a welcoming learning environment.
 Located on 96 picturesque acres overlooking the Hudson River, The Masters School community takes advantage of both its access to the tri-state area and its proximity to the rich cultural and educational magnet that is New York City.
 We offer our diverse student body, hailing from 33 different countries, the resources and activities of our seven-day campus and dedicated, talented faculty and staff.
 Through exceptional academics, outstanding visual and performing arts, championship athletic teams, and active community engagement, the Masters experience prepares students to thrive in college, career, and life.
 Our students graduate determined to make a positive contribution to their world.